rapidsai/cudf/docs/cudf/source/internals.md

 Buffers can be constructed from array-like objects that live either on the host (e.g., numpy arrays) or the device (e.g., cupy arrays).

-When constructing a Buffer from a host object (e.g., a numpy array), new device memory is allocated:
+When constructing a Buffer from a host object such as a numpy array, new device memory is allocated:

 ```python
 >>> from cudf.core.buffer import Buffer